-A Return Home Interview is an in depth interview with the child that is arranged by the local authority and should be undertaken within 72 hours of a child returning.
-It takes place in all cases where the child is looked after, subject to a child protection or child in need plan.
+A Missing Return Conversation is an in-depth interview with the child that is arranged by either the local authority or commissioned service and should be undertaken within 72 hours of a child returning.
+It is offered in all cases where the child is looked after, subject to a child protection or child in need plan.